qooxdoo/qooxdoo/documentation/manual/source/pages/development/api_jsdoc_ref.rst

 @see
 -----

+**Description**

   Adds a cross reference to another structure (class, property, method or constant).

   The text is structured as follows: At first comes the full name of the class to link to.
 If you want to link to a property, method or constant, then a ``#`` comes, followed by the name of the property, method or constant.

 If you refer to a structure within the same class, then the class name may be omitted.
 If you refer to a class in the same package, then the package name before the class may be omitted.
 In all other cases you have to specify the fully qualified class name (e.g. ``qx.ui.table.Table``).